 This is what happened.
 All these women were processing these occurrences and the sexism they endure mostly in silence.
 This approach does not allow for enough support, because women do not share their experiences with each other and thereby cannot support each other.
 Also, this non-sharing leads to a distorted image of how many women are affected, which allows for too little recognition of the severity of the problem.

 The bottom line: our voices are ever important.
+For us to be able to work on the problems in the world, we need to recognize the problems in ourselves and take them seriously, for they are a reflection of much larger problems in our world.
 Taking our personal problems seriously and knowing that we are not the only ones experiencing them allows us to talk about it: to support and be supported.
 These important conversations contribute to identifying and realizing solutions.

 I believe that ‘single problems’ do not exist.
 Problems that seem small are likely part of a bigger problem that manifests itself in many individuals.
 Thus, recognizing and working on your problems contributes to the happiness of others too!
 Through helping yourself and supporting others.